-AAM field staff compile the information for service level results and asset performance and send these back to AAM staff in Jandakot.
+The information for service level results and asset performance is sent back to AAM staff in Jandakot.
 This information is then fed into the GNIS and SAP systems for reporting and/or analysis as required.

 Specific projects are identified following the annual network performance views.